oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 First, let’s have a look at a sample implementation available at [qtiItemPci/views/js/pciCreator/dev/likertScaleInteraction](https://github.com/oat-sa/extension-tao-itemqti-pci/tree/develop/views/js/pciCreator/dev/likertScaleInteraction).

-File structure :<br/>
+File structure :

 The root folder must contains two files : pciCreator.js and pciCreator.json\
-The file pciCreator.json is the manifest file that contains all the data required by the server and the client to describe the pciCreator (name, label, required js, css etc).<br/>
+The file pciCreator.json is the manifest file that contains all the data required by the server and the client to describe the pciCreator (name, label, required js, css etc).

-The file pciCreator.js is an AMD module that will be the hook for the Item Creator upon initialization.<br/>
+The file pciCreator.js is an AMD module that will be the hook for the Item Creator upon initialization.

 The remaining files are the source or media used in pciCreator.js and pciCreator.json.
 The pci creator implementor is free to organize those files as will but we would recommend clearly separating code of the delivery from the authoring (e.g. runtime folder / creator folder).